LilaRest/tulipe/docs/guide/safers/intuition.md

 Another example, using the user's wallet before this one is connected to the DApp is also considered unsafe for the same reasons.

-## Vuethers' approach
+## Tulipe' approach
-To help developers to always write safe code, Vuethers comes with safety tools called **safers**.
+To help developers to always write safe code, Tulipe comes with safety tools called **safers**.

 With safers, no matter if your are coding in scripts or in templates, you can easily wrap your code in a safer method/component in order to make this one safe.

-When your code is wrapped it is safe, Vuethers manages everything for you.
+When your code is wrapped it is safe, Tulipe manages everything for you.